Page 4 - Minor Tests and Conclusion

 FSP provided this product to APH Networks for the purpose of evaluation.

 The FSP Hydro PTM X Pro 1000W is a fully modular Platinum-grade power supply that delivers a lot of power in an extremely compact package with a depth of only 13cm.
-Internally, it is built on a cleanly laid out high-end FSP platform with a very good selection of components, including 100% Japanese-made capacitors.
+Internally, it is built on a cleanly laid out high-end FSP platform with a very good selection of components, including 100% Japanese brand capacitors.
 Furthermore, it is ATX 3.0 and PCIe 5.0 compliant for all your latest hardware.
 According to others with professional load testing equipment, the FSP Hydro PTM X Pro 1000W delivers excellent performance.
 As an added bonus, the inside has a conformal coating against dust, stains, and humidity for reliable operation harsh environments.
 Should anything go wrong, FSP includes a 10-year warranty.
 The kilowatt-spec Hydro PTM X Pro features an excellent fluid dynamic bearing fan and supports fanless operation for loads up to 30% like all the PSUs in the Hydro series.
-However, the fan profile is aggressive, so be aware that you will be able to hear the PSU when it is loaded up.
+However, the fan profile is aggressive above 70%, so be aware that you will be able to hear the PSU when it is fully loaded up.
 At a retail price of $270 at press time, the Hydro PTM X Pro 1000W is a reasonably priced power supply for the power, performance, and features it offers.

 Page Index